willy-wagtail/raspberrypi-pihole/README.md

 There are ways to create a power button using the GPIO pins on the board. // TODO: explore this

+### Power Consumption Tweaks

+If you are running a headless Raspberry Pi, then according to [this blog by Jeff Geering](https://www.jeffgeerling.com/blogs/jeff-geerling/raspberry-pi-zero-conserve-energy), you can save a little bit of power by disabling the HDMI display circuitry.

+Run the command ``/usr/bin/tvservice -o`` to disable HDMI.
+Also run ``sudo nano /etc/rc.local`` and add the command there too in order to disable HDMI on boot.

+(To enable again, run ``/usr/bin/tvservice -p``, and remove from ``/etc/rc.local``).

 <a name="securingpi"></a>
 # Securing Raspberry Pi